 Activity 2: Sustainability Farming Game Level 4 Economy

 - Slide 13: Open Level 4 of the Sustainability Farming Game on each student’s computer or device.
-Explain that in this level of the game they will be farming in all three countries (Kenya, India and Canada).
 Prepare students for the game by informing them of the following:

 - In this level you will have investment opportunities to further the ripple effect in the community.
 These are examples of real-life investments that exist in each country.